 Check the one saying Mac App Store and identified developers.
 Now you should be able to open Glyphs.

-If double clicking the file doesn’t open Glyphs, try right clicking the license file and selecting Open with, then choose Glyphs.
+If double clicking the license file does not open Glyphs, try right clicking the file and selecting Open With > Glyphs:

 To restart, go to the Apple menu in the top left corner of your screen, choose Restart… and confirm the dialog that follows.
 If you want to be on the safe side, restart twice: